 The statute of limitations might be too unforgiving in certain circumstances.
 Recognizing that Texas has included exceptions:

 - Minors.
-The medical malpractice statute of limitations in Texas for minors is different.
-A minor who is injured before age 12 has until age 14 to file suit.
+In Texas, medical malpractice statute of limitations allows minors injured before the age of 12 to file a claim until they reach age 14.
+This exception grants those harmed before 12 years old an extended timeframe to pursue legal action, ensuring they have until age 14 to initiate a lawsuit.
 So, if your child was injured at age 5, he can file suit at any point before age 14.

 - Undiscovered negligence.
 A patient might not have been able to discover the medical negligence within the two-year statute of limitations period.
 In that situation, Texas law gives the patient a “reasonable” amount of time after discovery to get to court and file.